Consultation on proposed changes to the Regulatory Framework on Climate Change and Sustainability

 The consultation sets out, for feedback, some proposed approaches that we are considering in relation to our charter commitments under the UK’s Green Finance Education Charter (GFEC) and our regulatory framework, including the Actuaries’ Code.
 The aim is that these proposals will benefit our Members and support them to ensure they are aware of and equipped to deal with their professional responsibilities related to climate change and sustainability issues.

 The consultation will close on 2 December 2021.

-We encourage you to read the proposals and give us your views.
+We encourage Members, employers, users of actuarial work and others with an interest in this topic to read the proposals and give us your views.